Sarah Jeanne Schrauben, MD, MSCE

 Content Area Specialties

-Chronic kidney disease, renal epidemiology, patient-centered outcomes, cardiovascular epidemiology, behavioral medicine research, adherence, implementation science
+Chronic kidney disease, functional status, renal epidemiology, biomarkers, patient-centered outcomes, cardiovascular epidemiology, behavioral medicine research, adherence, implementation science

 Survival analysis, latent class analysis, qualitative research methodologies